 Traditionally, physicians have relied on antidepressant and anticonvulsant drugs as the first (and often the only) treatment options against neuropathy.
 Some may also prescribe non-steroidal anti-inflammatory drugs (NSAIDs).
 These may include Aleve, Motrin, or a prescription painkiller.
 But patients need to know that standard pain treatments aren’t the be-all, end-all for peripheral neuropathy.
 They can even make the problem worse.
 Unfortunately, because of the ineffective treatments many patients have encountered, they may have little to no expectation that their condition will improve.

 As a result, gaining patient trust in the process is a significant step in the right direction for pharmacists and clinicians in this space.
 After all, patients need to buy into the process to gain the most from the NeuropaCalm Care Program.
 Our diagnosis and treatment process considers the need for patient buy-in, and we have the resources your pharmacy or clinic needs to ensure patients see the best results possible.

 Why Pharmacies and Clinics Need to Address Neuropathy

 Treating the underlying disease that contributes to neuropathy, such as diabetes, is vital to better outcomes.
 By managing conditions like diabetes effectively, you can help patients thwart future nerve damage.
 You also play a unique role in ensuring patients don’t fall through the cracks.
 People living with diabetes visit your facility every day, which translates into zero acquisition costs.

 Are you ready to learn about our unique approach to treating peripheral neuropathy?
-NeuropaCalm Treatment combines cutting-edge therapies for incredible results.
+The NeuropaCalm Care Program combines cutting-edge therapies for incredible results.
 Our multidisciplinary strategy offers the most significant relief available on the market today.
-Learn more about managing neuropathy with NeuropaCalm Treatment.
+Learn more about managing neuropathy with the NeuropaCalm Care Program.